Oleksandr-Ryabishchuk/Algorithms-and-Big-O-notation-C-/Fibonacci.md

       return a;
    }

-An iterative solution has a time complexity of N becouse it contains N iterations The space complexity of the iterative implementation is 1 because the number of variables does not grow with input N
+An iterative solution has a time complexity of N because it contains N iterations The space complexity of the iterative implementation is 1 because the number of variables does not grow with input N

+3. Fibonacci using Binet's formula public static double Fibonacci(int input)
+   {
+       double phi = (1 + Math.Sqrt(5)) / 2;
+       double psi = (1 - Math.Sqrt(5)) / 2;

+       return Math.Floor((Math.Pow(phi, input) - Math.Pow(psi, input)) / Math.Sqrt(5));
+   }

+The time complexity of Fibonacci calculated by Binet's formula is 1 because it uses constant time to account for exactly 1 time
+The space complexity is also 1 because only a few variables are used and they do not grow